JeremySBrown/EFCore/README.md

         public string Name { get; set; }
     }
 ```
-By convention EF will create a table called Users and it will contain to columns for the Id and Name properties.
+By convention EF will create a table called Users and it will contain two columns for the Id and Name properties.

+Because there is an `Id` property it will be used for the primary key.
+It would also use `UserId` bacause it follows the pattern of `<type name>Id`.

-It will make Id the primary key because it is named Id, but would also accept UserId for the primary key.
-If an entity class had an atypical primary key property you can use either the Fluent API or Data Annotations to define your primary key.
+If an entity class had an atypical primary key property you can use either the `Fluent API` or `Data Annotations` to define your primary key.

-For Data Annotations add the Key attribute to the property you want to use for the primary key.
+For `Data Annotations` add the `Key` attribute to the property you want to use for the primary key.
 ```c#
     public class User
     {